 Planning Your Trip

-Best Time to Visit: More than 5 million people visit Florence each year and the city is at its most crowded and its hottest in June, July, and August, when family travelers, tour groups and summer abroad students pack the city.
+Best Time to Visit: More than 5 million people visit Florence each year and the city is at its most crowded and its hottest in June, July, and August, when family travelers, tour groups, and summer abroad students pack the city.
 Spring and fall are still very busy seasons, but offer breaks from the heat, but fall especially can be rainy.
 Winters in Florence range from mild to bitterly cold, though crowds are greatly diminished.

 Language: Italian is the first language in Florence and the city's dialect was the basis of standard Italian.
 That said, shop owners and hotel and restaurant workers generally speak at least a little bit of English, and often French and German as well.

 Currency: Florence and all of Italy uses the euro, and other currencies are not accepted.
 Credit cards such as Visa and Mastercard are accepted everywhere, with the exception of most street food stalls and smaller, independent merchants.
 It's always a good idea to have cash on hand when visiting Florence's many food and craft markets.
 Note that American Express and Diner's Club are less widely accepted in Italy.
 Be sure to confirm in advance with your hotel or restaurant if you intend to pay with these cards.